metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 {% /totem %}

-## Passing transactions from different environments

-As we discussed in the introduction, the perfect example for this use case would be creating a new NFT.
-So that's what we're going to do!
+## Serialization

+In the serialization example we're going to:
+- Use the `NoopSigner` to add the `Payer` as `Signer` in the instruction
+- Create a Versioned Transaction and sign it with the `collectionAutority` and the `asset`
+- Serialize it so all the details are preserved and can be accurately reconstructed by the frontend
+- And send it as a String, instead of a u8, so it can be passed through a request

 ### Noop Signer

-Partially signing transaction, is only possible because of the `NoopSigner`.
+Partially signing transactions to then serialize them, is only possible because of the `NoopSigner`.

 The **Noop Signer** creates a `Signer` from a simple `Publickey` to be passed in instruction that requires it, even if we don't currently have access to the actual `Signer`.
 Once we have the possibility of using that `Signer`, we need to sing the transaction with it, or it will fail.